August bank holiday weather to begin with washout for many before the sun arrives

 Thousands of homes in Cheshire were plunged into darkness as the wind and rain wreaked havoc.

-Met Office forecasters said more downpours will cause travel disruption and localised flooding on Saturday morning in the South and South East of England, with central areas also facing a wet start to the weekend.
+A yellow weather warning is in place, with downpours expected to cause travel disruption and localised flooding on Saturday morning in the South and South East of England, with central areas also facing a wet start to the weekend.

 Elsewhere, there will be heavy showers but also some bright or sunny spells, the experts said, while northwestern areas and possibly the extreme southeast of England will suffer high winds.